 You will quickly learn that there are many options and configurations of business writing courses.
 This chapter will review what to look for when evaluating your options.

-Important: The next two sections are dependent on if you are a company looking to provide a course to employees or an individual looking to take an online class.
+Important: The next two sections are dependent on if you are a company looking to provide a course to a group of employees or an individual looking to take an online class.

 The first step is to outline what your objectives are for the program.
 The section above outlines how to identify your project goals, team’s weaknesses, and strengths.
 Expand on this to create your project brief.
 This brief should detail the requirements for your organization.

-A project brief will help you clarify not only what you are looking for but help companies bidding to understand what you are looking for.
+A project brief will not only help you clarify what you are looking for but will also help companies bidding understand what you are looking for.